 An applied/practical review of various forms of clinical child/family assessments including: structured and unstructured clinical interviewing; cognitive and achievement testing; behavioral and observational techniques; and visual-motor tasks; and assessments specifically designed to target symptoms of particular psychological disorders.
 2cr, Alt. years

-SED CE 840: Family Systems and Family Therapy
+SED CE 840: Psychodynamics of Marriage and Family

 SED CE 846: Clinical Practice

 Graduate Prerequisites: Open only to matriculated doctoral students holding advanced provisional certification.